core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The client picks an integer random number I, from 0 inclusive to the number Z = (2^Q) exclusive, where Q is the value specified in the option and "^" is the exponentiation operator.
 If I is different than 0, the client takes no further action.
 Otherwise, the client should wait a random fraction of the Leisure time (see {{Section 8.2 of RFC7252}}), and then registers a regular unicast observation on the same target resource.

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
-The request MUST be addressed to the same target resource, and MUST have the same destination IP address and port number used for the original registration request, regardless the source IP address and port number of the received multicast notification.
+The request MUST be addressed to the same target resource, and MUST have the same destination IP address and port number used for the original registration request, regardless of the source IP address and port number of the received multicast notification.

 Since the Observe registration is only done for its side effect of showing as an attempted observation at the server, the client MUST send the unicast request in a non confirmable way, and with the maximum No-Response setting {{RFC7967}}.
 In the request, the client MUST include a Multicast-Response-Feedback-Divider Option, whose value MUST be empty (Option Length = 0).
 The client does not need to wait for responses, and can keep processing further notifications on the same Token.